One of Shark's most popular models for its compact bagless design and reliable suction.

 The Stratos Cordless has a 60-minute battery life, which we confirmed in our tests — enough to cover 800 square feet of testing space (carpet and bare floor) without needing to recharge.

-We appreciated the nimble swivel steering and tangle-resistant brush rollers of its DuoClean PowerFins HairPro floor nozzle, and we felt its long, flat dusting wand was fantastic on curtains and blinds.
+We appreciated the nimble swivel steering and tangle-resistant brush rollers of its DuoClean PowerFins HairPro floor nozzle.
+"The swivel head worked great for getting into tight corners and underneath furniture," one of our testers said.
+"I appreciated being able to lie the floor head and wand almost flat to get under shelves and endtables."
+We also loved its long, flat dusting wand, which was easy to use on curtains and blinds.

 The Stratos Cordless' suction power of 309 watts isn’t as powerful as a full-size upright, and it takes three hours to recharge.
 But its smart tech, versatility, portability and suction test results dispelled any doubt in our minds that it’s a primary everyday vacuum you can rely on.